TechxArtisanStudio/Openterface/docs/product/keymod/features.md

 - Build custom input profiles
 - Launch macros and configure hotkeys
-- Extend to advanced modes: keypad and gamepad
 - Create workflow shortcuts

-The KeyMod controller app focuses on **Android and iPadOS**.
+The KeyMod controller app focuses on **Android, IOS and iPadOS**.
 We are also expanding desktop control with **Windows and macOS** software in our broader Openterface ecosystem.

-### **Virtual Game Controller**

-KeyMod can act as a virtual game controller with familiar layouts:

-- **Xbox layout**
-- **PlayStation layout**
-- **NES layout**

-### **Programmable Hardware Buttons**

-KeyMod includes programmable hardware buttons for on-device actions like quick triggers and simple macro-style workflows.
-This capability is still experimental and will be refined through prototyping, testing, and community feedback.

 ### **True Hardware HID**